Illustrating the journey of a wish from idea to reality

-I worked with Atlanta-based agency, One & All, to create a fabulous illustration for the Make-A-Wish Foundation.
-They were looking for an illustrator who could create an isometric "machine" that visually represented the entire process at Make-A-Wish: How a wish becomes a reality.
+I worked with Atlanta-based agency One & All to create an illustration for the Make-A-Wish Foundation.
+They were looking for an illustrator who could create an isometric "machine" that visually represented the entire process at Make-A-Wish: how a wish becomes a reality.

-The team at One & All and I spent a couple hours via Zoom discussing the particulars of the project, initial concepts, and their expectations for the final product.
-The idea was to create a visual that explained the process by which a "wish" becomes a reality at Make-A-Wish—That process includes a whole lot of people and whole lot of behind-the-scenes work for each wish.
+The team at One & All and I spent a couple of hours over Zoom discussing the particulars of the project, initial concepts, and their expectations for the final product.
+The idea was to create a visual that explained the process by which a wish becomes a reality at Make-A-Wish — that process includes a whole lot of people and a whole lot of behind-the-scenes work for each wish.

-The concept they presented me with was described as a "wish tornado".
-Beyond that initial idea, a flow chart that described each step in the process, and a request to utilize brand colors in the finished illustration, I was given a blank slate.
+The concept they presented me with was described as a "wish tornado."
+Beyond that initial idea, a flow chart describing each step in the process, and a request to use brand colors in the finished illustration, I was given a blank slate.

 My job was to take the flow chart below and bring it to life.